zine-eddine303/obsidian-notes/Thoughts/Business related.md

 If it is an ecommerce website, we obviously should, ==but should be give him global access or only as a shop owner?==

 ---
+==I think we should niche down for starters==, we should find a field that's thriving and in need for websites and work on some examples to showcase them, then start pitching, i need liquidity to pay for bricks, and a new laptop, new phone. then i expand. for example lawyers, travel agencies, immobilier....